 One of the most prolific composers for the stage and cinema has died.
-Marvin Hamlisch joins Richard Rodgers as the only person in history to ever win an Oscar, Emmy, Tony, Grammy, and a Pulitzer Prize.
-You can also add two Golden Globes to his list of accomplishments.
+Marvin Hamlisch joins Richard Rodgers as the only one in music history to ever win an Oscar, Emmy, Tony, Grammy, and a Pulitzer Prize.
+You can also add two Golden Globes accomplishments.

 He wrote scores for two early Woody Allen films: Take the Money and Run and Bananas.
-He also created the musical soundtrack for Save the Tiger; The April Fools; Kotch; The Spy Who Loved Me; Same Time Next Year; Sophie’s Choice; Ordinary People; Three Men and a Baby; and notably, The Way We Were; Ice Castles; and the Scott Joplin-adapted score for The Sting.
-His Broadway music from A Chorus Line was also transferred to the screen.
+He additionally created the musical soundtrack for Save the Tiger; The April Fools; The Spy Who Loved Me; Same Time Next Year; Kotch; Sophie’s Choice; Ordinary People; Three Men and a Baby; and of course, The Way We Were; Ice Castles; and the Scott Joplin-adapted score for The Sting.
+His Broadway music score from A Chorus Line was also transferred to the screen.
 MARVIN HAMLISCH (by Shel Secunda)

 Though known for his movie scores, Hamlisch was influenced by Broadway musicals, including My Fair Lady, Gypsy, West Side Story, and Bye Bye Birdie.
 Early in his career, he wrote songs performed by teen-idol Lesley Gore — Sunshines Lollipops and Rainbows and California Nights; the latter by the singer on the television series Batman.
 He began a writing collaboration with Carole Bayer Sager, which led to his first marriage.